Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/View hidden infrastructure in AR/README.md

 6. Configure a graphics overlay and renderer for showing the drawn pipes.
 This sample uses an `AGSSolidStrokeSymbolLayer` with an `AGSMultilayerPolylineSymbol` to draw the pipes as tubes.
 Add the drawn pipes to the overlay.
 7. Configure the calibration experience.
     * When in "roaming" (continuous location update) mode, only heading calibration should be enabled.
 In continuous update mode, the user's calibration is overwritten by sensor-based values every second.
-    * When in "local" mode, the user needs to be able to adjust the heading, altitude, and position; position adjustment is achieved by panning.
+    * When in "local" mode, the user needs to be able to adjust the heading, elevation, and position; position adjustment is achieved by panning.
     * This sample uses a basemap as a reference during calibration; consider how you will support your user's calibration efforts.
 A basemap-oriented approach won't work indoors or in areas without readily visible, unchanging features like roads.

 ## Relevant API